Senne98/Custom-Item-Api/README.md

 # Custom-Item-Api
-An API for making custom blocks and items.
+An API for making custom blocks and items for 1.20+

 ## How to use?